 RDI® and What is It

-In this episode of the RDIconnect podcast ASD: A New Perspective, Dr. Steven Gutstein talks about why so many adults with autism fail to achieve what we would call “well-being” in their lives and how RDI® can be used as a model for remediating autism.
+In this episode of the RDIconnect podcast Autism: A New Perspective, Dr. Steven Gutstein talks about why so many autistic adults fail to achieve what we would call “well-being” in their lives and how RDI® can be used as a model for remediating autism.

 The Impact of Autism on the Parent-Child Relationship